 - Virtual Rainforest Tour.
 A virtual tour allows employees to experience panoramic views of lush rainforests while learning about indigenous communities and conservation efforts.
 The tour can be viewed as an immersive experience via virtual reality or 360-degree video on conventional devices.

 - Virtual Brainstorming.
 Thinking together and finding new ideas, and discussing new strategies is a golden opportunity for everyone on the team to interact with each other.
 People can join no matter which city or time zone they are in.

 Mental Wellness Employee Engagement Activities

 - Meditation.
 Office meditation techniques are a great way to combat many negative aspects like stress, anxiety, depression in the workplace, etc. It will also help with better emotional stability.
-Practicing meditation at work will help your employees deal with their emotions better in the office.
+Practising meditation at work will help your employees deal with their emotions better in the office.

 - Yoga.
 Open a yoga class at work for your employees.
 Yoga can help eliminate stress, anxiety, depression, and other mental illnesses.
 Furthermore, yoga can promote better resilience.

 - Laugh out Loud.
-Humor is a tool to overcome tough times and reality.
+Humour is a tool to overcome tough times and reality.
 So, your workers must find out time to have fun and laugh at things.
 It can be looking at videos, sharing silly experiences, etc.

 Employee Engagement Activities In Meetings

 - The first thing to create meeting engagement activities is to organize No Meeting Fridays.
 Provide a meeting-free day for your employees to get work done and recharge.